-The Board noted the advertisement is exaggerated to make the point about HTH being where real tradies go and displays a reliance on the stereotype of the male value of being 'hard' to liken that to the better quality products available at HTH.
-The Board considered that this may be considered stereotyped in its portrayal of masculinity but did not consider it to be a negative depiction.
+"The Board noted the advertisement is exaggerated to make the point about HTH being where real tradies go and displays a reliance on the stereotype of the male value of being 'hard' to liken that to the better quality products available at HTH.
+The Board considered that this may be considered stereotyped in its portrayal of masculinity but did not consider it to be a negative depiction".

 The Board noted that the group of men, when spoken to by the man from HTH in a tone of aggression, do not respond to him and do not appear to be threatened by him.
-The Board considered that most members of the community would find their reaction to highlight that they are not concerned by the man's behaviour and find it annoying rather than hurtful.
+The Board did consider the targeting in this advertisement of one of the tradies, the man calls sprinkles.